thomasvrussell/sfft/README.rst

 Todo list
 -----------

-- As scikit-image has changed something in its function of hough detection since version 0.19.0, I recently found that the source selection in sfft will be affected by this upgrade.
-I have not checked the new function yet, for the time being, I would recommend users to install a scikit-image >= 0.16.2 but <= 0.18.3.
-I may add a constrain on scikit-image version in sfft 1.3.5.
-[Lei, Nov 9, 2022]

 - Add a verbose argument for sfft so that users can get more clean printed messages.
 [Lei, Nov 9, 2022]